entropyxyz/entropy-docs/docs/reference/networks.md

 title: "Networks"
 ---

-This page lists useful information about the Entropy network, and all available test networks (testnets).
+This page lists useful information about the Entropy network and all available test networks (testnets).

 ## Mainnet